 The Agency is not responsible for the culling of animals and birds.
-However the Agency organizes and supervises Pigeon culls conducted by a third party as part of the Avian Flu Control Strategy of His Majesty’s Government of Gibraltar’s Civil Contingency Committee.
+However the Agency organizes and supervises pigeon culls conducted by a third party as part of the Avian Flu Control Strategy of Her Majesty’s Government of Gibraltar's Civil Contingency Committee.

 Bees and Wasps